The emotional stress of menopause takes its toll but it is possible to mitigate the fall out.

-So why does menopause evoke such low moods?
+So why does menopause evoke such a strong stress response?

 “Yes, absolutely there is,” says Functional Medicine Nutritionist, Dana James.
 “Perimenopause should be a smooth transition into menopause, not an upheaval or phase of complete disorientation.
 The key is to get your body to listen more effectively.”

 This starts with rewriting the negative dialogue around hormones and stopping being such hormone haters.
 After all, hormones are the heroes here, not the villains.
 An integral part of our ancient biology, hormones are the chemical messengers that make up our entire internal hardwiring.
 It’s their complex interplay that keep our organs functioning and our bodies developing.
-Just as menstruation and conception, menopause is an essential stage in our reproductive life and all are engineered by hormones.
-Mood swings, night sweats, joint aches and fatigue are all negative side-effects of hormones functioning exactly how they’re designed to.
+Just as menstruation and conception, perimenopause and menopause are essential stages in our reproductive life and all engineered by hormones.
+Mood swings, night sweats, joint aches, fatigue and sudden stress explosions are all negative side-effects of hormones functioning exactly how they’re designed to.

-Productivity hacks to maximise your menopausal mood swings
+Hormone hacks to make use of your menopausal mood swings

 When your oestrogen levels are stable and you feel positive.